-ffective management of disastrous events, whether due to natural causes or manmade, is a vital challenge for modern society.
-Emergency response refers to all phases of disaster relief operations, including planning and preparing for disasters, actions taken in the immediate aftermath of a crisis to minimize impact, and recovery actions taken to bring the societal infrastructure back to normalcy.
+Effective management of disastrous events, whether due to natural causes or man-made, is a vital challenge for modern society.
+Emergency management refers to all phases of disaster relief operations including planning and preparing for disasters, actions taken in the immediate aftermath of a crisis to minimize impact, and recovery actions taken to bring the societal infrastructure back to normalcy.

-Each of the emergency response phases consists of a number of activities aimed at mitigating the impact of disasters to human lives and property.
-For instance, the response phase immediately after the event includes multiple functions, such as damage assessment, response-needs assessment, response prioritization, coordination and mobilization of rescue operations, resource and logistic planning, evacuation planning, situation monitoring, and timely information dissemination to citizens and organizations.
+Each of the emergency management phases consist of a number of activities aimed at mitigating the impact of disasters to human lives and property.
+For instance, the response phase immediately after the event includes multiple functions such as damage assessment, response needs assessment, response prioritization, coordination and mobilization of rescue operations, resource and logistic planning, evacuation planning, situation monitoring, and timely information dissemination to citizens and organizations.

-The complexity of actions taken during emergencies depends upon the severity of the crisis and the entities involved.
-Depending upon the disaster's magnitude and scope, response might involve multiple levels of the government (city, county, state, and federal agencies), national and international partners, public authorities, commercial entities, hospitals and health organizations, volunteer organizations, media organizations, and the public.
-For example, if a disaster in the Greater Los Angeles region requires coordination among the 87 cities in the LA County jurisdiction, then multiple disaster management area coordinators and several public/ private agencies must provide operational views for both crisis and consequence management.
-In a crisis, such organizations form a loosely coupled and dynamically evolving virtual organization to perform tasks such as medical triaging, evacuation, sheltering, and dissemination of food, water, and other supplies to the impacted population, as well as inspection of damage.
+The complexity of actions taken during emergencies depend upon the severity of the crisis and the entities involved.
+Depending upon the magnitude and scope of the disaster, response may involve multiple levels of the government (city, county, state, federal agencies), national and international partners, public authorities, commercial entities, hospitals and health organizations, volunteer organizations, media organizations, and the public.
+For example, if a disaster in the Greater Los Angeles region may require coordination among the 87 cities in the LA County jurisdiction, multiple disaster management area coordinators and several public/private agencies to provide operational views for both crisis and consequence management.
+In a crisis, such organizations form a loosely coupled and dynamically evolving virtual organization to perform tasks such as medical triaging, evacuation, sheltering, dissemination of food, water, and other supplies to the impacted population, and inspection of damage.

-Each of the emergency response tasks are, in general, information driven-they require governmental leaders, response personnel, and other actors to interpret information and interact with one another to make rapid decisions.
+Each of the emergency management tasks are, in general, information driven -- they require governmental leaders, response personnel, and other actors to interpret information and interact with one another to make rapid decisions.
 The quality of these decisions and the speed at which the process transitions through the phases depends upon the speed with which accurate information enters into the system.
 As the response proceeds and as more accurate information becomes available, new problems are identified, decisions are reassessed, and response activities may be reprioritized and sometimes even reversed.

-The key operative concept in emergency response is that of situational awareness-that is, enabling awareness of the resources, incidents, and needs before, during, and after an incident.
-Accurate and timely assessment of the situation can empower decision makers during a crisis to make more informed decisions, take appropriate actions, and better manage the response process and associated risks.
-Situational awareness is traditionally defined at three increasing levels of understanding:

-- perception, where elements of the current situation are observed, - comprehension, where information obtained through observation is combined and interpreted, and - projection, where sufficient information and understanding exists to make predictions about impending events.
+The key operative concept in emergency management is that of situational awareness, i.e. enabling awareness of the resources, incidents and needs before during and after an incident.
+Accurate and timely assessment of the situation can empower decision makers during a crisis to make more informed decisions, take appropriate actions, and to better manage the response process and the associated risks.
+Situational awareness is traditionally defined at three increasing levels of understanding: a) perception, where elements of the current situation are observed, b) comprehension, where information obtained through observation is combined and interpreted, and c) projection, where sufficient information and understanding exists to make predictions about impending events.